What are Proximity Sensors?

 Capacitive proximity sensors

-2. Inductive proximity sensors
+2. Inductive Proximity Sensors

-The inductive proximity sensor is composed of a high-frequency oscillation circuit, a detection circuit, an amplifying circuit, a shaping circuit, and an output circuit.
-The sensitive element for detection is the detection coil, which is an integral part of the oscillation circuit, and the oscillation frequency of the oscillation circuit is the oscillation frequency of the oscillation circuit
+Inductive proximity sensors consist of a high-frequency oscillation circuit, detection circuit, amplifying circuit, shaping circuit, and output circuit.
+The sensitive element for detection is the detection coil, which is an integral part of the oscillation circuit.
+The oscillation frequency of the oscillation circuit is f = 1/(2π√LC).

 Inductive proximity sensors